 - Diogo Reis advances to the semi-finals after beating Fabricio Andrey by a referee’s decision.

-- Joshua Cisneros advances to the semi-finals after defeating Sam McNally by referee’s decision.
+- Joshua Cisneros advances to the semi-finals after defeating Sam McNally by the referee’s decision.

 - Diego “Pato” Oliveira advances to the semi-finals by submitting Kennedy Maciel with a leglock.